ebtc-protocol/ebtc/README.md

 In particular, we have:

-- Proofs that Cdp ordering is maintained throughout a series of liquidations and new Cdp openings
+- Proofs that CDP ordering is maintained throughout a series of liquidations and new CDP openings
 - A derivation of a formula and implementation for a highly scalable (O(1) complexity) reward distribution in the Stability Pool, involving compounding and decreasing stakes.

 PDFs of these can be found in https://github.com/liquity/dev/blob/main/papers

 ## Definitions

-_**Cdp:**_ a collateralized debt position, bound to a single Ethereum address.
+_**CDP:**_ a collateralized debt position, bound to a single Ethereum address.
 Also referred to as a “CDP” in similar protocols.

 _**eBTC**_:  The soft-pegged asset that may be issued from a user's collateralized debt position and freely transferred/traded to any Ethereum address.
 Intended to maintain parity with the US dollar, and can always be redeemed directly with the system: 1 eBTC is always exchangeable for $1 USD worth of stETH.

-_**Active Cdp:**_ an Ethereum address owns an “active Cdp” if there is a node in the `SortedCdps` list with ID equal to the address, and non-zero collateral is recorded on the Cdp struct for that address.
+_**Active CDP:**_ an Ethereum address owns an “active Cdp” if there is a node in the `SortedCdps` list with ID equal to the address, and non-zero collateral is recorded on the CDP struct for that address.

-_**Closed Cdp:**_ a Cdp that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedCdps` list with ID equal to the owning address.
+_**Closed CDP:**_ a CDP that was once active, but now has zero debt and zero collateral recorded on its struct, and there is no node in the `SortedCdps` list with ID equal to the owning address.

 _**Active collateral:**_ the amount of stETH collateral recorded on a Cdp’s struct